webGuinée / Bibliothèque

 Another event of 1983 was less important but profoundly symbolic.
 A certain Jacques Foccart had been in the entourage of de Gaulle in Conakry at the famous encounter of 1958, when Sékou Touré had renounced France.
-This same Foccart was, throughout the sixties, the secrelary of state in charge of Africari affairs in Paris.
+This same Foccart was, throughout the sixties, the secretary of state in charge of African affairs in Paris.
 He masterminded the implacable policy of revenge pursued by the French government in those years.
-In 1965, Sékou Touré denounced him at a mass meeting in Conakry as the shadow schemer whose hand could bescen in every attempt to destabilise Guinea.
+In 1965, Sékou Touré denounced him at a mass meeting in Conakry as the shadow schemer whose hand could be seen in every attempt to destabilise Guinea.
 In 1983, Foccart returned to Conakry, as the guest of the President.
-Il was billed as a “ reconciliation ” and so it was - on Foccart's terms.
+Il was billed as a “reconciliation” and so it was — on Foccart’s terms.
 It is easy to imagine the satisfaction which the French bureaucrat must have felt as he surveyed the result of a quarter of a century of endeavour on his part.
-It is painful to imagine the feelings of Sékou Touré.
+It is painful to imagine the feelings of Sékou Touré

 It is not difficult to list good qualities in Sékou Touré which contributed to his achievements and faults which, contributed to his eventual failure.